portlandcodeschool/tracks/rails/tests.md

 * Understand authorization vs authentication
 * Be able to CRUD a model through the controller without a scaffold

 * 4\.
 All standards are followed.
-Should include additional aspects such as
+Should include additional aspects such as using CanCan or another authorization scheme, full test suite, masquerading as another user, multiple roles, or something else extraordinary.
 * 3\.
 Most standards are followed.
+Authorization is working and users are not able to see other users' data.
+Some testing is present.
 * 2\.
 Standards are attempted.
+Authorization is working but the code may be confused or subtly incorrect.
+Some testing is present.

 ### Section 11

 * Memorize the steps to create a relationship between two models
 * Understand what a `join` is in SQL

 * 4\.
 All standards are followed.
-Should include additional aspects such as
+Should include additional aspects such as use of hmt or habtm, multiple relationships, correct use of associated model methods, nested_attributes, `*_ids`, or something else extraordinary.
 * 3\.
 Most standards are followed.
+At least two models are joined and end-user is able to affect related objects.
+Forms are correct but may not have the best user experience.
 * 2\.
 Standards are attempted.
+Able to connect two models and affect them through the console but may not have the forms completed.

 ### Section 12

 * Be able to respond to js requests from controllers
 * Memorize the common functions from the ActiveRecord Query Interface

 * 4\.
 All standards are followed.
-Should include additional aspects such as
+Should include additional aspects such as Serializers for json output, JSONP support, complex JS interactions, small JSMVC-like behaviors, Jasmine/Mocha tests, or something else extraordinary.
 * 3\.
 Most standards are followed.
+Able to respond to json and js requests from the controller and affect the page.
+Thorough understanding of the AQI and the methods added by relationships.
 * 2\.
 Standards are attempted.
+Able to respond to json or js but no examples of it being used for something useful or interesting.
+Some understanding of the AQI.